 It will keep for up to a week in the refrigerator as long as you keep it in an airtight container.

-The recipe as written will make approximately 1 1/2 cups but you can scale it up if you want to.
+The recipe, as written, will make approximately 1 1/2 cups of salsa, but you can scale it up if you want to.

 Yep!
 Just add a few tablespoons of water (a few at a time) until it thins out to your liking.

-Grab the chips and make this easy homemade salsa.
+Grab the chips and give this one a try – it’s the best homemade salsa recipe!
 You may never go back to the jarred kind again.

 Happy salsa-making,